On Twitter

 Why Is Chiropractics a Job of Tomorrow?

 Chiropractors provide a valuable service in working with those who are suffering from back pain, a common complaint among individuals who have occupations that require heavy lifting or long hours at a desk.
 Pain relief is vastly important to improve job performance and satisfaction.
-Employment opportunities for chiropractors are expected to rise 14 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for chiropractors are expected to rise 14 percent, according to the Bureau of Labor Statistics.
 The average annual salary for chiropractors is $65,220.

 What Does a Chiropractor Do?